 - ¼ cup ground hazelnuts or any other nuts (this is optional)

-- 2 tbsp desiccated coconut + extra for coating
+- 2 tablespoon desiccated coconut + extra for coating

 - Put the soaked dates in your food processor together with the ground hazelnuts and desiccated coconut.
 Pulse a few times, scrape the sides of the processor and process for another 2 - 3 minutes until you have formed a paste.